ThatCoryGirl/Project4-Perfume/README.md

 However our unsupervised clustering model worked pretty well with the data.
 It was surprising how much the data changed with the PCA transformation.
 We were experimenting with the idea of 5 clusters instead of 4 but the accuracy messed up with 5 so we stuck with 4.

+# **Critiques & Suggestions**

+- Use a relative path instead of absolute path
+- Regarding the clustering model, dropping the 'scent' feature resulted in duplicate rows.
+It would be beneficial to explain the rationale behind dropping this feature and why it's advantageous, even if it leads to duplication in the data.
+Alternatively, you could remove duplicate rows to improve clustering.
+- In the clustering model, K-Means was applied twice, resulting in labels 'cluster' and 'predicted_cluster'.
+- Lastly, consider renaming 'Clean(er) Decision Tree.ipynb' to simply 'Decision Tree.ipynb' to maintain a cleaner GitHub repository.
+- Total Explained Variance and accuracy are not interchangeable descriptions for unsupervised machine modeling, change verbiage.

 # **Citations**

 Students: